 So recently Ohio Savings changed it's automated system to commune with NY Community Bank.
 WHAT A NIGHTMARE.
 DEFINITELY not easy to navigate through the system!
 Then I made a purchase in another state and instead of calling me to make sure of the transactions, they FROZE my account WITHOUT ANY NOTIFICATION.
 Seriously?
 What another nightmare.
 Investigating other banking options after being a loyal customer for over 25 years.

-The Texas Ratio for New York Community Bank decreased dramatically from 9.83% as of March 31, 2013 to 6.50% as of March 31, 2014, resulting in a positive change of 33.85%.This indicates that the balance sheet and financial strength for New York Community Bank has improved dramatically in recent periods.
+The Texas Ratio for New York Community Bank decreased dramatically from 9.09% as of June 30, 2013 to 5.46% as of June 30, 2014, resulting in a positive change of 39.91%.This indicates that the balance sheet and financial strength for New York Community Bank has improved dramatically in recent periods.

-In the past year, New York Community Bank has increased its total deposits by $871.99 million, resulting in 3.74% growth for the year.
+In the past year, New York Community Bank has increased its total deposits by $1.62 billion, resulting in 7% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth New York Community Bank has shown is excellent.

 |FDIC Certificate #||16022|